The Hindol Website

-This is the official village website which was adopted by the Parish Council in January 2017.
-In addition to being a source of local information and reports generally, it serves as a window into the work of the Parish Council, including such things as agendas, meetings minutes and financial reports.
+The village website was adopted by the Parish Council in January 2017.
+In addition to being a source of local information and reports generally, it serves as a window into the work of the Parish Council, including agendas, meetings minutes and financial reports.

 Residents can request allowable content to be included by contacting the website manager, Phil Brown, using firstname.lastname@example.org.
 For a quick overview of the menu and sub-menu layout have a look at the Site Menu Index.